Electrical Resistance Heating

 Technology Development Status

-This technology has been commercially deployed on seventeen sites since 1997.
-About half of these deployments were full-scale applications and the other half were equally divided between pilot tests and technology demonstrations.
+This technology has been commercially deployed.
 Most of the applications have been underneath buildings for the remediation of chlorinated volatile organic compounds at concentrations indicative of dense non-aqueous phase liquids (DNAPLs) and fuel hydrocarbons as light non-aqueous phase liquids (LNAPL).

 Web Links